Skip to main content

 Registration after 31 March 2026

-Inclusive of book voucher + R300 ALASA membership fee
+Inclusive of R300 ALASA membership fee

-For the purposes of the conference, a student is a person who has registered for a Master's or Doctoral degree at a recognised institution of higher learning
+For the purposes of the conference, a student is a person who has registered for a Master's or Doctoral degree at a recognised institution of higher learning.

 For Non-Students